OaklandPeters/dist-map-reduce/README.rst

 ::

   "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: *premature optimization is the root of all evil*.
   Yet we should not pass up our opportunities in that critical 3%."

-  -'Donald Knuth'
+  -*Donald Knuth*

 This step will be building the 'naive' case, and time/space testing it, on realistic data, and using that to make predictions for the actual data-size, hardware, and preformance requirements.
 What is the `Naive`, and why are we doing it?